darsepor/maritime-agent/README.md

 # Maritime Agent

 RAG assistant-agent-researcher for maritime market intelligence -- a solution to a course challenge provided by Kongsberg Maritime.
-This project has been made, designed, and presented by Darijus Seporaitis, and contributors who will consent to have their names on here.
+This project has been made, designed, and presented by Darijus Seporaitis, Ville Palola, Aki Koppinen, Keito Sadamatsu, Tzu-chun Wang

 ---
 ## 1. High-Level Architecture